Vedant11-R/Redditbot/README.md

 The above table shows the amount of comments my bot made.

 ### My score
-I believe my score should be 32/30 as I got 860 valid comments even though the subreddits got banned and I was in a hotel with very poor connection so it took a lot of cafes to finish this assigment.
-I also did extra credit task 4(submissions.py) ,6(toplevelcomment.py) and 7(upvote.py).
+I believe my score should be 33/30 as I got 860 valid comments even though the subreddits got banned and I was in a hotel with very poor connection so it took a lot of cafes to finish this assigment.
+I also did extra credit task 4(submissions.py)and got 200 submissions.
+I did extra credit 6(toplevelcomment.py) and 7(upvote.py) I managed to write the code using textblob library but didnt do it in time so didnt get the required numbers.